gipritchard/Space-Debris/Space Debris Clean Up Crew.md

 ### Deliver
 ![](../attachments/action_maintenance_example.jpg)
 At any malfunctioning Satellite space, you may...
-- Place any number of Resource cards from your hand onto the associated Satellite card matching the required resources
+- Place any number of Resource cards from your hand next to the associated Satellite card matching the required resources
 - If all required resources have been delivered to a Satellite...
 	- Move all Resource cards on the Satellite to the Resource discard pile
 	- Flip the associated Satellite card from the malfunctioning side to the operational side
 	- Set that Satellite's HP tracker to the maximum value
+	- Your team now has access to the Satellite's team bonus
 - If all Satellite cards are on the repaired side, you win!

 ### Repair